 Some businesses think that proactive customer service is just a buzzword.

-These businesses are making life hard for themselves.
+But these businesses are making life hard for themselves.

 They’re failing their customers too.